Replicated tables

 730e-68d3e-3ff01a9-325bbdcd

-# Creating a replica associated with the <cluster-name> cluster..
+# Creating a replica associated with first-replica-cluster.

 yt create table_replica --attr '{